-Fellowship of Christian Athletes - An interdenominational Christian sports ministry to see the world impacted for Jesus Christ through the influence of coaches and athletes.
+FCA-- Fellowship of Christian Athletes - An interdenominational Christian sports ministry to see the world impacted for Jesus Christ through the influence of coaches and athletes.

-FFA - This co-curricular organization is for students who are currently enrolled in an agriculture class or who were in FFA last year.
+FFA - Future Farmers of America - This co-curricular organization is for students who are currently enrolled in an agriculture class or who were in FFA last year.
 The FFA allows students to practice skills learned in the classroom through career development events.
 The National FFA Organization is dedicated to making a positive difference in the lives of students by developing their potential for premier leadership, personal growth, and career success through agricultural education.